Omkar845/EmployeeDetail/README.md

 # Spring boot, Hibernate, MySQL

-A simple Spring boot application u
+A simple Spring boot application

 ## Tools and Technologies used